-Unlike most buildings in the heart of Florence, a city obsessed with its own Renaissance (and older) roots, Portrait Firenze was built in the 1950s, amid the city’s second heyday as a center of cinema and high fashion.
+Like most buildings in the heart of Florence, the building that houses Portrait Firenze comes from a much older time, around the 13th century.
+But the modern hotel is decidedly different than its counterparts in the luxury accommodation space, which tends to be a bit obsessed with its own Renaissance (and older) roots.
 That doesn’t mean the hotel lacks history; in fact, the building that stood on this spot for centuries before its destruction in World War II spent the last century and a half of its life as the opulent Grand Hotel Royal de l’Arno, lodging of choice for royalty, renowned writers, famous artists, and other luminaries of its day.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Overlooking the Arno from its northern bank, with the landmark Ponte Vecchio just down the street, Portrait Firenze is ideally located for both scenery and sightseeing.
 Its sister hotels the Continentale and Gallery Hotel Art are just around the corner, offering more dining, drinking, and spa options, and every major sight within Florence’s historic, tourist-packed center is in walking distance.
 Such attractions as the renowned Duomo (the Cattedrale di Santa Maria del Fiore), the Basilica di Santa Croce (the final resting place of the likes of Michelangelo and Galileo), the Galleria degli Uffizi, and the Palazzo Pitti are all just a few minutes away on foot.
 Also, not only can the hotel’s world-class concierge service offer recommendations and help with reservations, but even the most fantastical experiences can be arranged, from private dinners in museums to behind-the-scenes tours.